jupyterhub/systemdspawner/README.md

 Defaults to `/home/{USERNAME}`.

+This requires systemd version > 227.
+If you enable this in earlier versions, spawning will fail.

 ### `default_shell` ###

 The default shell to use for the terminal in the notebook.
 Sets the `SHELL` environment